Michael4d45/mago-vscode/README.md

 - **Format Ignore Directives**: Right-click on selected code to easily exclude it from formatting with `@mago-format-ignore-next`, `@mago-format-ignore-start/end`, or file-level `@mago-format-ignore`
 - **Status Bar Integration**: Displays analysis status in VSCode's status bar
 - **Code Formatting**: Format PHP files on save or via commands (can be set as default formatter)
-- **Separate Lint and Analysis**: Enable or disable linting and static analysis independently
+- **Separate Lint, Analysis, and Guard**: Enable or disable linting, static analysis, and architectural guard independently
+- **Architectural Guard**: Enforce architectural rules and layer dependencies to maintain clean architecture
 - **Baseline Support**: Generate baseline files to ignore existing issues and focus on new problems
 - **Auto-Discovery**: Automatically finds Mago binary in `vendor/bin/mago` if not in PATH
 - **Configurable**: Supports `mago.toml` configuration files and extensive VSCode settings